 Would It Make A Difference?

-Personally I think getting something like this implemented in the schools could have a huge impact on people’s lives, helping them to understand that their financial actions do have consequences.
+Personally, I think getting something like this implemented in the schools could have a huge impact on people’s lives, helping them to understand that their financial actions do have consequences.
 I know if I had been through something like this I could have avoided making some of the mistakes that I made as a student and young adult.

 Would we be able to get something like this passed and implemented in the schools?
 I’m not sure that we could – it just makes too much sense for the folks in Washington.
-Better to keep people uniformed and dependent on the government?
+Better to keep people uninformed and dependent on the government?
 (That’s about as political as I’ll get on this blog)